Registering your company? Set up for FY2026 success with expert accounting at 15% off! Offer ends July 31st! T&C’s apply

 • Additional directors

 The fee structure for these directors varies depending on their role and responsibilities within the company.
-Non-executive directors are typically remunerated through fees for their services, while executive directors, who are responsible for performing employee duties, may receive a salary or a combination of salary and performance-based incentives.
+Non-executive directors are typically remunerated through fees for their services, while executive directors, who are responsible for performing director duties, may receive a salary or a combination of salary and performance-based incentives.

 The typical compensation for an independent director varies, yet it can range from $25,000 to $325,000 annually, contingent upon factors such as the company’s size and industry.
 Directors may be compensated through: